kiith-sa/ddocs.org/strings/project-developers.md

 [DDoc](http://dlang.org/ddoc.html) and [Markdown](http://en.wikipedia.org/wiki/Markdown)
 (except a few [Markdown
  features](https://github.com/kiith-sa/harbored-mod#differences-from-vanilla-markdown)
  incompatible with DDoc).
-In future it will be possible to disable either format so that pure DDoc or Markdown may be used.
+It is also possible to use DDoc only, see below.

 To tweak the documentation generated for your project: